Family Building Options for LGBTQI Couples

 Although CHR does not maintain its own pool of surrogates (gestational carriers), we routinely work with a number of reputable surrogacy agencies that offer gestational carrier services.
 Surrogacy can be a challenging process, involving many parties.
 We strongly recommend that our patients choose their surrogacy agency carefully, and will be happy to make recommendations.
 We also recommend that our patients allow us to review the qualifications of their surrogate before they make a final choice.
 Finally, we strongly recommend that all involved parties obtain solid legal counsel before committing to any surrogacy contracts.
 We will gladly put you in touch with legal experts specializing in this area.

-Services to Female Patients
+Services for Female Patients

 CHR serves single females as well as female same-sex couples, married or not.
 Services can take various directions, depending on who wishes to conceive and whose eggs (oocytes) are to be utilized.
 Uniformly, a sperm donation will be required, and CHR works with a number of reputable, FDA-approved sperm banks.
 On some occasions, patients choose sperm of a friend and/or acquaintance in a so-called “open” sperm donation.
 In such cases, the sperm needs to be quarantined for at least 6 months prior to use.